exasol/virtual-schemas/doc/dialects/postgresql.md

 ## Uploading the JDBC Driver to EXAOperation

 First download the [PostgreSQL JDBC driver](https://jdbc.postgresql.org/).
-Driver version 42.2.6 or later are recommended if you want to establish a TLS-secured connection.
+Driver version 42.2.6 or later is recommended if you want to establish a TLS-secured connection.

 1. [Create a bucket in BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/create_new_bucket_in_bucketfs_service.htm)
 1. Upload the driver to BucketFS